wdporter/acim/text/1-the-meaning-of-miracles/vii-distortions-of-miracle-impulses/index.md

 ---

-2.&emsp;Child of God, you were created to create the good, the beautiful and the holy.
+2. Child of God, you were created to create the good, the beautiful and the holy.
 ²Do not forget this.
 ³The Love of God, for a little while, must still be expressed through one body to another, because vision is still so dim.
 ⁴You can use your body best to help you enlarge your perception so you can achieve real vision, of which the physical eye is incapable.